ThingLabsIo/ThingLabsIo.github.io/pages/lab004a.md

 The following steps require the Arduino to have internet access.
 Follow the instructions [here](http://arduino.cc/en/Guide/ArduinoYun#toc13) to get the Arduino connected to your Wi-Fi.

 ## Expand Onto the microSD Card
-Follow the instructions [here](http://arduino.cc/en/Tutorial/ExpandingYunDiskSpace) to expand the Arduino disk spce onto the microSD card (we need the space because the Arduino has only a small amount of flash storage).
+Follow the instructions [here](http://arduino.cc/en/Tutorial/ExpandingYunDiskSpace) to expand the Arduino disk space onto the microSD card (we need the space because the Arduino has only a small amount of flash storage).
 >When prompted for the expansion size enter **4096**

 ## Add a Swap File